Why Study a Foreign Language at MC?

 American Sign Language

 American Sign Language is currently the sixth most-used language in the U.S., or the fifth most-used non-English language in the U.S. The study of American Sign Language leads students toward careers in interpreting and transliteration for members of the Deaf population as well as toward counseling, social work, teaching, working in schools for the Deaf, and graduate study in linguistics or anthropology.
 Maryville College is one of fewer than 50 schools nationwide offering bachelor’s degrees in this area of study.
-The major in American Sign Language- English Interpreting prepares students for careers as interpreters and transliterators; the major in American Sign Language and Deaf Studies leads to a wide variety of other careers serving the Deaf.
+The major in American Sign Language – English Interpreting prepares students for careers as interpreters and transliterators; the major in American Sign Language and Deaf Studies (ASL/DS) leads to a wide variety of other careers serving the Deaf.
+Maryville College also offers a minor in ASL/DS.

 German